Can cats have honey? The myths, debunked.

 In this guide to cats and honey:

-The evidence about whether honey is good or bad for cats to eat is inconclusive.
+The evidence about whether you should give honey to your cat is inconclusive.

 Some sources recommend using raw manuka honey for cats with allergies, sore throats, and stomach aches.
 Much like we do for ourselves.